Reenactment of Parkland school massacre on campus will be allowed as part of lawsuit against deputy

 It is unclear whether the reenactments will delay the school district’s plan to demolish the classroom building, which has been locked behind a chain-link barrier as evidence in the Cruz and Peterson criminal cases while the rest of the campus reopened to students in 2018.
 The jury in Cruz’s penalty trial last year toured the building, but the judge in Peterson’s trial rejected a prosecution motion to have his jury do the same.

-Victims’ families, the wounded and teachers have been given the opportunity over the last week t o tour the building, if they chose.
+Victims’ families, the wounded and teachers have been given the opportunity over the last week to tour the building, if they chose.

 Cruz, 24 and a former Stoneman Douglas student, received a life sentence last year after his jury could not unanimously agree that he deserved the death penalty.